-Many of the posts we see are sadly still the stories of women championing despite the odds and overcoming the obstacles that are placed in front of them.
+Many of the posts we see are sadly still stories of women championing despite the odds and overcoming the obstacles that are placed in front of them.

 Now, I’m not going to sit here and tell you about, or explain the experiences of women, and I’m certainly not going to explain why, that would be a stupid idea.

-So lets instead talk about something we have observed in our business - during every school holiday, our orders fall off a cliff.
+So let's instead talk about something we have observed in our business - during every school holiday, our orders fall off a cliff.
 We first noticed this a couple of years in business.
 There was always a random couple of weeks in March/April where we just wouldn't have any orders placed.
 It took us a while to figure out why this kept happening, but shortly realised it always correlated to a holiday like the Easter break!

-There are lots of things that can be done of course to help rebalance this and we have seen various levels of government response to this around the world and it’s about time the British Government made paternity cover the same length as maturity cover and also made it mandatory to take both.
+There are lots of things that can be done of course to help rebalance this and we have seen various levels of government response to this around the world it’s about time the British Government made paternity cover the same length as maturity cover and also made it mandatory to take both.

-Now I know that working with you partner is not going to be for everyone but it is something myself and Nina; my wife and business partner, have embraced and it doesn't half have some advantages.
-Whether its emotional support, a shared understanding of the workload or even just being able to tap in when the other is completely burnt out.
+Now I know that working with your partner is not going to be for everyone but it is something myself and Nina; my wife and business partner, have embraced and it doesn't half have some advantages.
+Whether it's emotional support, a shared understanding of the workload or even just being able to tap in when the other is completely burnt out.
 Working as a team has helped us do more and with less stress and pressure on either of us, for both our work and family life.

 I am not for one minute saying that this is the way we all should live, or that it will magically change everything if all couples start businesses together.
-But what I do think is important, as we reshape our lives and how we engage with our work post-Covid, is to really look at the ways we structure our lives and relationships so that they provide everyone around us with the best opportunities to achieve their goals.
+But what I do think is important, as we reshape our lives and how we engage with our work post-Covid, is to look at the ways we structure our lives and relationships so that they provide everyone around us with the best opportunities to achieve their goals.

 / Adam Robertson, Managing Director